-When I was four years old I was involved in an accident that resulted in losing part of my left foot.
-As a child I knew this was going to change my life, but I also knew that God chose me to live a different life.
-He chose me to live a life for him!
+At the age of four I was involved in a lawn mower accident that resulted in me losing part of my left foot.
+As a child I knew this was going to change my life, but little did I know it was just the beginning of a much bigger picture.

 Ashton celebrates her fifth birthday by returning to the ice skating rink for first time after her accident.

 Ashton at her sixth birthday party wearing her first prosthetic, a hula skirt and a happy smile.